cohesity/cohesity-poshbot/cohesity-module-for-poshbot/PoshBot.Cohesity/public/README.md

 1. Clone the `cohesity-module-for-poshbot` directory in the `$env:PSModulePath` directory on your Linux server (it should be the path starting from the home directory)

 2. Next configure Poshbot with credentials (i.e password, username, and full path)
-  * To do this visit [link](http://docs.poshbot.io/en/latest/guides/configuration/) and create a default configuration in `/cohesity-module-for-poshbot/PoshBot.Cohesity/public`
+  * To do this visit [link](http://docs.poshbot.io/en/latest/guides/configuration/) and create a default configuration in `/cohesity-module-for-poshbot/PoshBot.Cohesity/public` path
-  * Path is path to repo to find this type `pwd`
+  * `Path` is path to repo to find this type `pwd`
   * In the newly created `PoshBotConfig.psd1` file under `PluginConfiguration` create a new section called `PoshBot.Cohesity`, using the following format:
   ```
   @{